gc-da11yn/gc-da11yn.github.io/src/pages/en/ms-office/2016/accessible-pdf-documents-in-office-2016.md

 Some general tips:

 - **Instructions**: Put instructions at the beginning of the form, rather than in between form fields.
-- **Labels**: In PDF documents, there is no way to specify what label applies to what form field, so each form field must also have its label entered into the “Tooltip” field.
-Radio buttons and check boxes require additional steps; see [University of Ottawa’s PDF accessibility guide](https://www.uottawa.ca/respect/accessibility-hub/training/pdf-accessibility-for-pc), specifically the section “Common PDF accessibility errors with solutions” > “Form fields properties”.
+- **Labels**: : In PDF documents, there is no way to specify what label applies to what form field, so each form field must also have its label entered into the “Tooltip” field.
+Radio buttons and check boxes require additional steps.
 - **Input format:** Ensure that the correct format is suggested, if one is required. - Ex.
 Date of birth (YYYY-MM-DD).
 As with all labels, this should be repeated in the tooltip.
 - **Required fields:** Indicate which fields are required.
 Do not rely solely on colour.
 If an asterisk (\*) is used to indicate required fields, include the following text at the start of the form (e.g. \* indicates a required field).
 - **Tab order**: Test the form using only the keyboard (using the **Tab** key to move between fields).
   - Ensure that it is obvious (visually) which field is active at all times
   - Ensure that the tab order follows the expected (visual) order

 ### Reading order